Within the DaziT programme, the FOCBS was able to put around 30 mobile apps, other applications and basic IT services into operation.

 Risk analysis is improved through participation in the European Import Control System 2.
 With the introduction of ICS2 in postal traffic, customs data in online trade is already transmitted upon dispatch from third countries.

-More info: Applications already introduced
+More info: Services

 Back to mainpage